Rangers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 - The moneyline set for this matchup implies the Rangers have a 44.4% chance of walking away with the win.

-- Games involving Texas have gone over the total set by bookmakers in 38 of 67 chances this season.
+- Texas and its opponents have gone over the total this season in 38 of its 68 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!